miikanissi/miikanissi.com/content/about.md

 ![Portrait of Miika Nissi](/media/miika.jpg)

-My name is Miika, I am a software engineer and a Linux/Unix enthusiast located in Queens, New York.
+My name is Miika, I am a software engineer, father, and a Linux/Unix enthusiast located in Queens, New York.
 I particularly enjoy finding simple, efficient solutions and building on the knowledge of the past to solve new problems.

 I work as a software developer at [Wildpack Beverage](https://wildpackbev.com/).
 At work, I use technology to improve and streamline manufacturing and business processes to